Kuma110011/8431-Group10/README.md

 ## Project Structure

+### 1. `user.py` file

-1. `user.py` file defines the `User` class, which employs Object-Oriented Programming principles to manage the attributes for each user in the system.
+This file defines the `User` class, which employs Object-Oriented Programming principles to manage the attributes for each user in the system.
 Key features including:
 + Attributes:
     + `user_id (str)`: Unique identifier for each user.
     + `account (str)`: The username associated with the user’s account.